by Dr. C.H. Weaver M.D. updated 12/2021

 Standard local treatment for early-stage breast cancer involves either a mastectomy or a lumpectomy.
 A mastectomy involves removal of the entire breast, whereas a lumpectomy involves removal of the cancer and some surrounding tissue.
 Because a lumpectomy alone is associated with a higher rate of cancer recurrence than mastectomy, patients who elect to have a lumpectomy are also typically treated with radiation therapy.
 The combination of lumpectomy and radiation is referred to as breast-conserving therapy.
 Breast-conserving therapy and mastectomy decrease the risk of a local cancer recurrence and produce similar rates of long-term survival.1,2

 Radiation therapy is often delivered to the whole breast from a machine outside the body (external beam radiation therapy).
-This treatment is commonly delivered on a daily basis for 5-7 weeks.
+This treatment was historically delivered on a daily basis for 5-7 weeks.
 Doctors are increasingly using other methods to deliver radiation over shorter time intervals to reduce the inconvenience of treatment and its side effects.2-6

 - Keep Current With The Breast Cancer Newsletter